Hello, I'm Stevie.

 The site itself is built with Hugo and deployed via Cloudflare Pages.
 Maps use Leaflet with OpenStreetMap tiles.
 The source code is on GitHub if you’re curious.

 The source code includes an extensive CLAUDE.md and a design skill generated from Claude Design.
-If you would like to grab the code and put in your own content, then assistants such as Claude Code and Copilot will be able to read those files and help you get started fast.
-But even without them, the site has been designed to be very easy to work with and the README.md should get you started.
+If you would like to grab the code and put in your own content, then assistants such as Claude Code and Copilot will be able to read those files and help you get moving fast.
+But even without them, the site has been designed to be very easy to work with.
+Take a look at the README.md and start your own journey.